SERG-Delft/cs4300/2021/diomidis-and-marc.md

 ---
 layout: tud
-title: Guest lecture: Diomidis Spinellis and Marc Philipp
+title: "Guest lecture: Diomidis Spinellis and Marc Philipp"
 ---

 We have two guests talking about refactoring: